husamettinarabaci/rustExam/en/questions/section-15/question-150.md

-## 📘 Section: Lifetimes
+## 📚 Section: Crates and External Packages
-### 🔹 Category: Lifetime Advanced
+### 🔹 Category: Cargo and Dependencies
-#### ❓ Question 150: Advanced lifetime usage
+#### ❓ Question 150: Using build scripts

-Give an example of an advanced lifetime usage in Rust.

-- Show a function or struct with multiple lifetime parameters.
-- Explain the use case.
+Explain how to use build scripts (`build.rs`) in a Rust project:

+- Describe the purpose of a `build.rs` file in a Cargo project.
+- Show a minimal example of a build script that prints a message at build time.
+- Explain how to trigger custom build logic and how Cargo interacts with `build.rs`.

-🔧 **Task:** Demonstrate advanced lifetime usage in Rust.
+🔧 **Task:** Demonstrate the use and purpose of build scripts in Cargo projects.